lycofron/pysql2neo4j/README.md

  - _User edit mode_: output a file describing the actions that will be performed (maybe in YAML format) that can be modified by the user.
 That way, the user will be able to rename relationship ACTOR\_FILM to PLAYS\_IN
  - _Some way to handle LOBs_: maybe save LOBs as binary files and store the file's URI as string.
  - ... ?

-### USAGE

-You need to edit file settings.ini before running main.py.
-Parameter documentation is provided in the file.

 ### LICENSE
 ---